 Use our model to create a bereavement policy that's carefully tailored to your context and the needs of your community.
 Plus, get resources to help you develop your approach to bereavement, and see examples of policies.

-Find out about the statutory requirements for school procedures on children absent from education and children missing education (CME), including monitoring attendance, updating admission registers and making reasonable enquiries about a child's whereabouts.
+Get to grips with the statutory requirements for school procedures related to children absent from education and children missing education (CME), including monitoring attendance, updating admission registers and making reasonable enquiries about a child's whereabouts.
 See CME policies from primary, secondary and special schools.

 Download and adapt our model policy for designated teachers of looked-after and previously looked-after children.
-See examples of policies from primaries, a secondary, a special school and trusts.
+See examples of policies from primaries, secondaries, a special school and trusts.

 The DfE has removed the requirement for you to have a policy on the designated teacher for looked-after and previously looked-after children.
 Requirements set out in guidance about looked-after children still apply, but you can now decide whether you want a policy on this.